 Supervised by Teddy Nobel, M.A., LPC, LCDC

+The desire to help others has always been a significant piece of my personality and lifestyle.
 I strive to create a comfortable and inviting environment so I can hear one’s life story, goals, heartaches and tough life decisions.
-I believe that as individuals, we are strongly influenced and affected by our surroundings.
 As a counselor, I hope to walk with my client toward greater self-awareness through his/her life experiences that lead to increased confidence, self-esteem, independence, mental health, and the capacity to effectively navigate the complex challenges of life.

 Professional Background & Credentials:

-Having the desire to help others has always been second nature for me.
-I spent years exploring what route I could take and have finally found my home in therapy.
+I spent years exploring what route I could take to fulfill my strong pull to be a “helper,” and have finally found my home in therapy.
 I graduated with my Bachelors of Arts from Texas State University in 2008 with a degree in Mass Communications and a minor in Psychology.
 After years working with children in the school system as a teacher, I realized my passion to help was not being met.
-I explored the artistic career of photography, which I still hold a strong passion for, but still knew I was meant for something else.
-It wasn’t until I was sitting in my first counseling graduate class at Sam Houston State University that I felt 100% confident that this is what I was meant to be doing all along.
-With experience through my graduate program and a yearlong internship at a family crisis trauma center, I have gained knowledge and continuing passion for the good in others as well as my desire to continue to grow as a proactive therapist.
-I now have my Master’s from Sam Houston State University in Mental Clinical Health Counseling and am a Licensed Professional Counselor Intern.
+With experience through my graduate program and a yearlong internship at a family crisis trauma center, I gained knowledge and a continuing passion for the good in others as well as my desire to continue to grow as a proactive therapist.
+I received my Master’s from Sam Houston State University in Mental Clinical Health Counseling and am a Licensed Professional Counselor Intern.
 I am also a National Certified Counselor and a member of the Texas Counseling Association.
 My clinical supervisor is Teddy Nobel, M.A., LPC, LCDC.